Metro-east football players still starring in Division I

 OKLAHOMA

-- Austin Seibert, kicker-punter Belleville West: Seibert went 8-8 on extra points to go along with four punts that averaged 38.2 yards.
-Oklahoma went on the beat Kansas 56-3.
+Austin Seibert, kicker-punter Belleville West: Seibert went 2-3 on his field goal attempts with a long 36 yards.
+Seibert was also 4-4 on extra points to go along with two punts that averaged 47.5 yards.
+Oklahoma went on the beat Iowa State 34-24.

 WESTERN KENTUCKY

-- Nolan Dowling, long snapper, Belleville East: Dowling successfully completed 13 of 13 snaps (7 extra points, 2 field goals, 4 punts) in the 52-3 win over Florida Atlantic University.
+Nolan Dowling, long snapper, Belleville East: Dowling successfully completed 9 out of 9 snaps (7 extra points, 2 punts) in the 49-21 win over Florida International University.

-- Brian Hill, RB, Belleville West.
-Hill rushed for 146 yards on 28 carries to help Wyoming upset #13 Boise State.

 SIU CARBONDALE

-- Craig James, DB, Edwardsville.
-James recorded five tackles and one interception in the 38-35 loss to Missouri State.
+Chase Allen, LB, Belleville East.
+Allen lead the team with nine tackles in the 35-28 win over South Dakota.

-- Markese Jackson, LB, East St. Louis.
-Jackson recorded seven tackles and a tackle for a loss in the 38-35 loss to Missouri State.
+Markese Jackson, LB, East St. Louis.
+Jackson recorded four tackles including one tackle for a loss in the 35-28 win over South Dakota.

 NORTH DAKOTA STATE

-- Pierre Gee-Tucker, LB, Belleville West: Gee-Tucker recorded seven tackles in the 24-20 win over Northern Iowa.
+Pierre Gee-Tucker, LB, Belleville West: Gee-Tucker recorded five tackles in the 24-3 win over Youngstown State.

-- Dom, Davis, CB, Belleville West: Davis recorded one tackle in the 24-20 win over Northern Iowa.
+Dom, Davis, CB, Belleville West: Davis recorded two tackles and 24-3 win over Youngstown State.

-- Mitch Kimble, QB, Jerseyville.
-Kimble went 9 of 22 for 130 yards in the 47-14 loss to Jacksonville State.
+Tyler McLemore, WR, Alton: McLemore caught four passes for 46 yards in the 17-10 loss to Jacksonville State.

 SOUTH DAKOTA STATE

-- Charlie Harmon, OL, O’Fallon: Harmon anchored a line that rushed for 83 yards and passed for 430 yards in the 38-21 loss to Illinois State.
+Charlie Harmon, OL, O’Fallon: Harmon anchored a line that rushed for 225 yards and passed for 219 yards in the 35-28 loss to SIU Carbondale.

 Comments